WyattCore/Uark_Mock_Career/README.md

 This is a brief database project I came up with to simulate data management for a mock University of Arkansas Career Fair.

-I utilizied MySQL Workbench to put this together.
+I utilizied MySQL Workbench and PowerBi.
 I used the following techniques:

 CREATE DATABASE, CREATE TABLE, INSERT INTO/VALUES, SELECT/AS/FROM, LEFT JOIN, WHERE, GROUP BY, ORDER BY